haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 ---

-I am an Assistant Professor at the [Department of Computer Science](https://cs.illinois.edu/) of the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/).
+I am an Assistant Professor at the [Siebel School of Computing and Data Science](https://siebelschool.illinois.edu) of the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/).
 I received my Ph.D. from the [University of Washington](https://www.washington.edu/), with [Noah Smith](https://nasmith.github.io/), and my Bachelors Degree from [Peking University](https://english.pku.edu.cn/).

 I'm broadly interested in **large language models (LLMs)**.
 Recently, I focus on AI towards: